syncfusion-content/blazor-docs/blazor/heatmap-chart/tooltip.md

 #### Table

-The following example illustrates to display the tooltip template data by using array table binding.
+The following example illustrates how to display the tooltip template data for array table binding.

 ```cshtml